 Passenger vans are available from Physical Plant for College-related or College-sponsored events only.
 Approved drivers can make reservations using an online form located on the campus website.
 Instructions, policies and rates are also available online.

 The College supports and encourages efforts to raise funds for approved ministry, department, academic and student organization efforts, particularly from off-campus sources (friends, family and home church).
 Fundraising policies have been developed in order to be sensitive to members of the community and to be in compliance with IRS regulations.
 The College encourages student participation in charitable and humanitarian efforts; however, fundraising is limited on campus due to the size of our community, prior College commitments, and the multitude of requests each year.
 Community members are encouraged to explore other avenues of charitable giving such as the donation of their time and talent.
-Contact the Academic Advisor or Program Director as well as the Development Office to seek approval BEFORE initiating any fundraising projects.
+Contact the Academic Advisor or Program Director as well as the Advancement Office to seek approval BEFORE initiating any fundraising projects.

 All fundraising efforts must be approved, whether or not contributions qualify as charitable deductions.
 Gordon will not provide lists of alumni and/or donors for solicitation.
-The College carefully coordinates fundraising requests among alumni, parents and friends; therefore it is our policy to never lend or distribute lists for solicitations not initiated or overseen by the Development Office.
+The College carefully coordinates fundraising requests among alumni, parents and friends; therefore it is our policy to never lend or distribute lists for solicitations not initiated or overseen by the Advancement Office.